The have an ingrown toenail- maybe like the one in the picture. It is sore, you are desperate. So what can you do?

 7. We dress the area and make sure the patient is OK, and then we see them back the next day and then every week after that, giving instructions on how to take care of the toe.

 In all of this the patient has not had their skin cut, can walk in and out of the clinic and the procedure itself took 8 minutes.
-In all the body takes 4-6 weeks to heal the toe.
-Its because of the Phenol that it takes so long, but you walk out pain free ;)
+In all the body takes 4-6 weeks to heal the toe if you are fit and healthy.
+Its because of the Phenol that it takes so long, but you should walk out pain free ;)